Writing the Perfect Cover Letter, Made Easy

 How can you write a cover letter that's related to your CV, but isn't too repetitive?
 Here are a few expert tips:

 - Templates: Use the same cover letter and CV templates.
 This creates a visual link between the documents.
 Check out our cover letter templates to see what we offer - each design also has a matching CV template.

 - Tone: Ensure it's appropriate for both documents, which generally means being a little more formal.
 When it doubt, remember that these are professional documents.

 - Key achievements: Make sure that the 'big win' you showcase in your cover letter is also included in your CV, and that the stats you reference are correct in both documents.

-- Career path: Your entire job application should tell a consistent story about your career: where you've come from, and where you want to go.
-Pay particular attention to how your application letter and your CV's personal statement connect up.
+- Career path: Your entire job application should tell a consistent story about your career: where you've come from and where you want to go.
+Pay particular attention to how your application letter and your CV's personal statement connect together.

 Your Secret Weapon: A Professional Cover Letter Builder

 Writing a cover letter can be really challenging.
 It needs to give enough of an introduction that the recruiter wants to know more, but not so much detail that they feel overwhelmed.
 And because it's often the first thing a recruiter will read when you apply for a position, it's critical that you put your best foot forward.

 So how can you write the perfect cover letter?
 Many successful candidates start with cover letter samples which give them insight into what their peers are writing.
 But their secret weapon is using a cover letter builder.